 There are so many ways you can keep your kids clothed, entertained, and equipped without paying full price!
 Which you prefer is up to you, and depends in part on where you live.

-- If you’re in a more densely-populated area, you probably have tons of options to score stuff secondhand from neighbors: Craigslist, Freecycle, Amazon Marketplace, tag sales, community bulletin boards/listservs, and “for sale” ad spaces at work.
+- If you’re in a more densely-populated area, you probably have tons of options to score stuff secondhand from neighbors: Craigslist, Freecycle, Amazon Marketplace, Facebook Marketplace and local online Facebook yard sale/virtual yard sale groups, tag sales, community bulletin boards/listservs, and “for sale” ad spaces at work.

 - If you’re in a more rural area, you may need to plan your purchases more carefully to score the best deals.
 For example, watching Ebay or Amazon Warehouse Deals for those big-ticket items you know your kids will be needing for their sports/hobbies in a few months.

 My personal fave ways to save on gently-used kid and baby stuff:

 Hands-down, #1 is shopping at consignment sales.
 (Though I used to shop at thrift shops and consignment stores, too, and still do if I need something in a pinch.
 Like the next-size-up swimsuit for one of the girls, when it’s late July and all the retail stores have is their fall clothing lines!)

 Not all consignment sales are created equal, but the biggest and best will have a HUGE assortment of everything your kids will need for the upcoming season – most gently-used, some brand-new – at a fraction of the regular retail price.
 It’s truly one-stop shopping for everything baby- and kid-related, up through elementary school age; tweens and teens are often more hit-and-miss.
 (You can check this online directory as well as this one to see what sales are within driving distance of where you live, and when they take place.)